confluentinc/event-streaming-patterns/docs/event/event-serializer.md

 Use a language-agnostic serialization format.
-The ideal format would be self-documenting, space-efficient, and designed to support a degree of backwards-compatibility and forwards-compatibility.
+The ideal format would be self-documenting, space-efficient, and designed to support a degree of backwards compatibility and forwards compatibility.
 We recommend [Apache Avro][avro] (see "Considerations").

 An optional (but recommended) step is to register the serialization details